Ranked in these QuestionsQuestion Ranking

 Pro Fast and simple package management

-pacman works much faster than apt-get or yum due to better mirrors than other distributions tend to select by default.
-There are fewer default repositories to download from though all package management is combined into one tool instead of being split into dpkg, apt-get, and apt-cache like on Debian distros.
+pacman has performance advantages over apt-get and yum in both database operations (thanks to being written for speed) and download times (by virtue of using better mirrors than other distributions tend to select by default).
+There are also fewer default repositories to download from, and all package management is combined into one tool instead of being split into dpkg, apt-get, and apt-cache like on Debian distros.

 Pro Excellent package managment with the AUR